Efficient Generation of Grids and Traversal Graphs in Compositional Spaces towards Exploration and Path Planning: Introduction

 In a typical FGM manufacturing scenario, a discrete set of compositions (individual available materials) exists in a compositional (simplex) space formed by a union of all components (usually chemical elements or compounds - not affecting later steps), as depicted in the top of Figure~\ref{fig:fgmspaces}, which one could call the \emph{elemental space}.
 The position in this elemental space is fundamental and is usually the one considered in both mechanistic (e.g., thermodynamic CALPHAD-type models \cite{Olson2023GenomicDynamics}) and predictive (ML/empirical-rule) modeling.
 However, during the FGM design, it is more convenient to consider another compositional space formed by treating the original available compositions as components, as depicted on the bottom of Figure~\ref{fig:fgmspaces}, which one could call \emph{attainable compositions space} or more generally the \emph{design space}.

 Within an FGM manufacturing apparatus, it is common for each of the available compositions to be treated equally, e.g., powder hoppers \cite{Reichardt2021AdvancesMaterials}, sputtering targets \cite{Wu2023ATechnology}, or other flow sources are symmetrically arranged and offer the same degree of control.
 Thus, as depicted in Figure~\ref{fig:fgmspaces}, the attainable compositional space can be treated as a standard simplex for design purposes and partitioned equally across dimensions, reflecting the nature of the problem even though equidistant points in it may not be equidistant in the original (elemental) space.
+Notably, a critical consequence of such a setup is the ability to control the relative spacing of the design grid in different dimensions of the elemental space to enable careful control of the element ranges.
+For instance, one can consider an attainable space constructed from several individual metallic alloys and their equal mixture with 3\% of carbon added, enabling fine control of its content in the design.

 The attainable spaces used in the final design tend to be lower-dimensional relative to the corresponding elemental spaces, especially when the available compositions are CCMs/HEAs or the number of flow sources is limited.
 However, this trend is not fundamentally required, and going against it may be beneficial in many contexts.
 For instance, one may conceptualize a ternary ($d=3$) elemental compositional space where 4 compositions are available, arranged as vertices of some tetragon; thus, forming a quaternary ($d=4$) attainable compositions space tetrahedron.
 In such a case, some regions have to overlap in the elemental space, while new regions are guaranteed to be unlocked relative to 3 available compositions if the formed tetragon is strictly convex.
 This seemingly oversamples; however, it is critical to consider that there is no oversampling in the design space because the available materials can possess properties that are not a function of the composition alone, such as the $CO_2$ footprint or price.